-I started taking the front window apart.
+The nightmare begins, I started taking the front window area apart where all the damp wood was.
 Well luckily the rotten front wood was less worse than what I thought.
 It was literally only the front frame around the windows and both the shelves above and below the window.

 You can see the rotten area between the right and middle window.

-The side on the right is OK but the wood still needs replacing.
+The side on the right is OK but the wood still needed replacing.

-The left side isn't too bad either.
-However I will still replace the wood.
+The left side isn't too bad either, however I still replaced the wood.

 After taking all the wood away from behind the front "ABS plastic front panel", the crack can clearly be seen.

-These are the front struts between the front windows.
-They are made form thin aluminium and covered in matt black vinyl.
+These are the front struts of the frame between the front windows.
+They are made form thin aluminium covering the wood behind and covered in matt black vinyl, and of course water got behind it and ruined them.

 This is the bottom of them.